dymmond/edgy/docs/fields.md

 Derives from the same as [ForeignKey](#foreignkey) and applies a One to One direction.

 !!!
 Tip
-    You can use `edgy.OneToOne` as alternative to `OneToOneField` instead.
+    You can use `edgy.OneToOneField` as alternative to `OneToOne` instead.

 #### TextField